cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 ## Designing the app

-### Simple governance app
+### Simple governance application

-For this tutorial, we will code a simple governance application, and a simple governance module.
-It will allow us to show all the basic notions required to build a functioning module.
-Note that this is not the module used for the governance of the Cosmos Hub.
-A much more [advanced governance module](https://github.com/cosmos/cosmos-sdk/tree/develop/x/gov) for the Cosmos-SDK is available.
+For this tutorial, we will code a **simple governance application**, accompagnied by a **simple governance module**.
+It will allow us to explain most of the basic notions required to build a functioning application.
+Note that this is not the governance module used for the Cosmos Hub.
+A much more [advanced governance module](https://github.com/cosmos/cosmos-sdk/tree/develop/x/gov) will be used instead.

 All the code for the simple_governance application can be found [here](https://github.com/gamarin2/cosmos-sdk/tree/module_tutorial/examples/basecoin/x/simple_governance).
 You'll notice that the module and app aren't located at the root level of the repo but in the examples directory.
-This is just for convenience, you can code your module and app in the base repos.
+This is just for convenience, you can code your module and application directly in the root directory.

 Without further talk, let's get into it!